supabase/supautils/README.md

 ### Reserved Roles

 > [!IMPORTANT]
-> This feature is disabled starting from PostgreSQL 16, from this version onwards the underlying CREATEROLE problem is fixed.
+> The CREATEROLE problem is solved starting from PostgreSQL 16.

 Non-superusers with the CREATEROLE privilege can ALTER, DROP or GRANT non-superuser roles without restrictions.